-Most people have at least heard that they should have a 72-hour kit.
-Now you need to build one – and think 96 hours instead of 72.
 Based on an assessment of the most current data estimating the extent of damage to transportation corridors and critical infrastructure in the Salt Lake Valley, it is estimated that after a 7.0 magnitude earthquake, which is the expected magnitude of the next earthquake in the Salt Lake City segment of the Wasatch Fault, it will be at least 96 hours before resources from outside the area begin to arrive.

 Building a 96-Hour kit can be intimidating if you are not an avid camper, hiker, or outdoors person.
 However, as with anything that seems complex, the best approach is one step at a time.
 Outlined below are the nine basic categories that should be considered when building a 96-Hour kit.
 Keep in mind that what is listed below are basic recommendations and that you will need to tailor your kit to fit your specific needs.
 The best way to do this is to build your kit and then practice with it to discover what additional items you may want (or don’t want) in your kit.
-The bottom line is that upon its completion, your kit needs to sustain you for at least 96 hours.
+The bottom line is that upon its completion, your kit needs to sustain you and the members of your household (pets included) for at least 96 hours.
 Please feel free to print the versions below:

 Obviously one of the most important considerations in building your 96-Hour kit is water.
 The suggested standard is one gallon of water per person per day.
 However, there are factors that play into that standard such as age, gender, current health status, physical conditioning, etc.; some people can get by with less, some people may need more.
 In that water weighs roughly 8 pounds per gallon, it is equally important to have a way to filter water since there is only so much you can carry.
 Educate yourself on types of water filtration.
-You do not have to spend a lot of money to have effective water filtration; typically about $20.00 for a good disposable unit.
+You do not have to spend a lot of money to have effective water filtration; typically, about $20.00 for a good disposable unit.
 A good rule of thumb is to make sure it will filter down to at least 2 microns to filter out most bacteria and viruses, down to 1 micron is better.
 It’s also a good idea to educate yourself on both water purification techniques and potential urban and wilderness water sources.

 Additionally consider simple tricks to make your water go further such as keeping sugar free hard candy or, believe it or not, a button in your kit you can stick in your mouth to trick your mouth into making saliva.
 Just because your mouth is dry when you are hiking doesn’t necessarily mean you are “thirsty” especially if you have a tendency to breath with your mouth open.